100732: Linda Baugher

 The previous owner didn't really mention a lot about how the dented roof came to be... although it appears that perhaps the truck had maybe been upside-down at one time in its life.

-R1265S100732_03.jpg (14969 bytes) Some attempted repairs to said dents had been done after the last repaint (bondo over top of the paint) which would suggest that whatever happened to the roof occurred after he had owned the vehicle.
+Some attempted repairs to said dents had been done after the last repaint (Bondo over top of the paint) which would suggest that whatever happened to the roof occurred after he had owned the vehicle.

-R1265S100732_04.jpg (14077 bytes) Underneath the bondo is mostly decent, although dented, sheetmetal although the truck does have typical rusted front "doglegs" below the doors and some rust holes through the rear lower quarters.
+Underneath the Bondo is mostly decent, although dented, sheet metal although the truck does have typical rusted front 'doglegs' below the doors and some rust holes through the rear lower quarters.
 Door jambs are pretty decent, inside floors are good.
-Front floors were rusted but repaired nicely with all new sheetmetal.
+Front floors were rusted but repaired nicely with all new sheet metal.
 I had to look twice to see that they'd been repaired.
-The truck has had a front nose panel replaced, likely part of the fenderbender it experienced before the previous owner bought it.
-I found some rivets here and there along with a bit of welding, under peeling bondo of course.
+The truck has had a front nose panel replaced, likely part of the fender-bender it experienced before the previous owner bought it.
+I found some rivets here and there along with a bit of welding, under peeling Bondo of course.

 Looks as if it may have been dealer-repaired because the job was done nicely, all seams match and it's straight.
 Likely if the materials technology had been better, the filler wouldn't be flaking today.